 - Select the Risk/Risks menu to open the Risks table, and click on the Add button to open the Risk dialog form.

 - Enter a risk name and select a threat and vulnerability from the respective combo boxes.
 A risk is valid only if the threat and vulnerability exist within the same environment (or environments).

-- Highlighting the environment name in the environment card populates the risk details card.
+- Clicking on the environment name in the environment card populates the risk details card.
 The impact folder shows qualitative risk rating, and the mitigated and un-mitigated risk score associated with each risk response.

 - Before a risk can be created, an associated Misuse Case needs to be defined.
 To do this, click on the Misuse Case folder.

 - Most of the fields in the Misuse Case form have already been completed based on the risk analysis carried out up to this point.
-Click on the Narrative tab and enter a scenario which describes how the attacker realises the associated risk, i.e. carries out the threat by exploiting the vulnerability.
-The scenario written should be written in line with the attributes and values displayed in the Summary tab.
+Enter a scenario which describes how the attacker realises the associated risk, i.e. carries out the threat by exploiting the vulnerability.
+The scenario written should be written in line with the attributes and values displayed.

-- Click on the Create button to create the Misuse Case and close the Misuse Case form.
-Following this, click Create add the new risk.
+- Click on the Create button to add the new risk.

 - Existing risks can be modified by clicking on the risk in the Risks table, making the necessary changes, and clicking on the Update button.

 - To delete a risk, click the Delete button next to the risk to be removed in the Risks table.
 If any artifacts are dependent on this risk then a dialog box stating these dependencies are displayed.
 The user has the option of selecting Yes to remove the risk dependencies and the risk itself, or No to cancel the deletion.

 Risk Analysis models show the contribution different design elements make to a risk, as shown below: